← Back to Blog

 What Is Vestibular Rehabilitation?

 Vestibular rehabilitation is a specialized form of physical therapy focused on balance and a person’s sense of equilibrium.
 It works by addressing how the brain integrates information from three main systems: the inner ears, the eyes, and the body.
+When those systems are not communicating efficiently, dizziness and vertigo can occur.

 Concussion and Head Injury